jeffrpar/ecommerce-back-end/README.md

 Use 'npm i' to install dependencies.

-update the env.EXAMPLE file with your MySQL password.
+update the env.EXAMPLE file with your MySQL password, then delete '.EXAMPLE' from the file name.

 Log in to MySQL in the terminal by entering 'mysql -u root -p' which will prompt you for your MySQL password.